ahmed-bermawy/backend-interview-questions/src/fundamentals.md

 - **Single Responsibility Principle (SRP):** A class should have one, and only one, reason to change.
 - **Open/Closed Principle (OCP):** You should be able to extend a class's behavior without modifying it.
 - **Liskov Substitution Principle (LSP):** Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+Another explanation is: parent class can be replaced with child class without breaking the application.
 - **Interface Segregation Principle (ISP):** A client should never be forced to implement an interface that it doesn't use or clients shouldn't be forced to depend on methods they do not use.
 - **Dependency Inversion Principle (DIP):** High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.
+Another explanation is: Depend on abstraction, not on concrete.

 * ## What is DRY?
 **Don't Repeat Yourself (DRY):** is a principle of software development aimed at reducing repetition of software patterns, to avoid redundancy.